-Professor Jodi Jewell joined the faculty of the University of La Verne College of Law in 2011.
+Professor Jodi Jewell joined the faculty of the University of La Verne College of Law and Public Service in 2011.
 She received her Juris Doctor from J. Reuben Clark Law School.
 Prior to joining the faculty at La Verne, Professor Jewell taught at several law schools in the Southern California area where she taught writing and skills.
 Professor Jewell is currently serving as the Interim Director of the Legal Analysis and Writing Program, where she develops teaching materials which focus on active case reading, effective case briefing, accurate rule synthesis, and practiced rule application in specific factual situations; her goal is to help students hone their professional skills for future success.
 Professor Jewell currently teaches combined skills and doctrinal courses to first year students.

 - Juris Doctor, J. Reuben Clark Law School